 Intel to Support Nonprofit’s Legacy of Advancing Science and Math with 10-year Commitment

 WASHINGTON, D.C. - October 21, 2008

 Established in 1921 by E.W.
-Scripps and William Ritter to introduce science content to the pages of the nation’s news outlets, SSP has been committed to advancing the public’s interest and engagement in science for nearly 90 years.
-As the publisher of Science News, and owner and administrator of a national middle school science competition and the two Intel-sponsored high-school level competitions, each year, SSP reaches hundreds of thousands of science enthusiasts of all ages.
+Scripps and William Ritter to introduce science content to the pages of the nation’s news outlets, the Society has been committed to advancing the public’s interest and engagement in science for nearly 90 years.
+As the publisher of Science News, and owner and administrator of a national middle school science competition and the two Intel-sponsored high-school level competitions, each year, the Society reaches hundreds of thousands of science enthusiasts of all ages.

-This investment furthers Intel’s commitment to the Intel STS and Intel ISEF programs, and enables SSP to launch a new outreach program to widen the reach and impact of its science competitions.
-Additionally, SSP will establish an alumni and membership program uniting the over six decades of past ISEF and STS participants to serve as mentors to the next generation of young scientists.
+This investment furthers Intel’s commitment to the Intel STS and Intel ISEF programs, and enables the Society to launch a new outreach program to widen the reach and impact of its science competitions.
+Additionally, the Society will establish an alumni and membership program uniting the over six decades of past ISEF and STS participants to serve as mentors to the next generation of young scientists.

 For more information on Society for Science & the Public, please visit www.societyforscience.org.